hobborg/dtControl/docs/source/userman.rst

     .. math::
         \textit{term}_i \sim \textit{term}_i

     With the extension of :math:`\textit{term}_i` being an arbitrary algebraic term using infinite coefficients.
-Infinite coefficients can be used throughout the term without defining them. `dtControl 2.0` uses Curve Fitting to heuristically determine their exact substitued value.
+Infinite coefficients can be used throughout the term without defining them. `dtControl 2.0` uses `SciPy <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html>`_ to heuristically determine their exact substituted value.

     .. note::
         The difference between **infinite** and **finite** coefficients is that latter need a concrete definition whereas **infinite** coefficients can be seen as a placeholder for 'perfect'-fitting value.